plone/training/dexterity_2.rst

 Query for custom indexes
 ------------------------

-The new indexes behave like the ones that plone has built in:
+The new indexes behave like the ones that Plone has already built in:

 .. code-block:: python